npuljc/Airfoil_preprocessing/Readme.md

-# Python scripts for preprocessing airfoils
+# Python scripts for preprocessing airfoils used in [Webfoil](http://mdolab.engin.umich.edu/webfoil)

 ## Usage
 This repo contains three python scripts to preprocess airfoils.